Islam and the Quran

 SHOULD DISBELIEVERS, INFIDELS, OR APOSTATES BE KILLED?

 The Quran does not sanction the killing of individuals based on disbelief or apostasy.
-Rather, it emphasizes tolerance and patience in the face of differing beliefs.
-For instance:
+Rather, it emphasizes tolerance and patience because every human is a potential believer, and God gives everyone a chance to turn around from their misdeeds until death approaches (an-Nisa 4:17-18).

-“A group of the Experts in the Book says: :’At the beginning of the day (say that you) believe in what has been sent down to those who believe, and at the end of the day reject it (become kafir).
+“A group of the Experts in the Book says: ‘At the beginning of the day (say that you) believe in what has been sent down to those who believe, and at the end of the day deny it (become kafir).
 Perhaps they also return (from their belief).'”
 (Al-e Imran 3:72)

 For further clarification on the topic of apostasy and its consequences, refer to: